 #F001 Red Dot Finder: The simplest reflex sight to use is the Stellarvue Red Dot Finder #F001.
 This is an inexpensive, plastic reflex finder that projects a red dot on a glass window.
-The red dot indicates where the telescope is pointed.
+Use the F001EF base to mount the F001 to one of the mounting rings on your telescope.
+Adjust the red dot finder according to the instructions that come with it.